-For the years ended December 31, 2020 and 2019, the Group entered into the following non-cash investing activities which were not reflected in the consolidated statements of cash flows:
+For the years ended December 31, 2021 and 2020, the Group entered into the following non-cash investing activities which were not reflected in the consolidated statements of cash flows:

-- 1) As of December 31, 2020 and 2019, the Group purchased property, plant and equipment amounting to 48,631 thousand and 26,598 thousand have not been paid, presented in other payables. - 2) Aquired investment using the equity method As of December 31, 2019, there are still 10,690 thousand has not been paid presented in other payables.
+As of December 31, 2021 and 2020, the Group purchased property, plant and equipment amounting to 62,480 thousand and 48,631 thousand have not been paid, presented in other payables.

 b.
-Changes in liabilities arising from financing activities For the year ended December 31, 2020
+Changes in liabilities arising from financing activities For the year ended December 31, 2021